ArtemBurenok/Machine_Learning_Course/README.md

 ## Classification bigger dataset

-The same steps as in the “classification” section, but on a larger dataset with an unbalanced target variable.
+The same steps as in the “classification” section, but on a larger dataset with an unbalanced target variable (credit scoring).

+## Multiclass Classification

+## Multioutput Classification and Regression